Archid3vtus/whitechapel-bot/README.md

 ## How to use

-Simply use the `/play` command and it'll get a random Whitechapel song from YouTube
+Simply use the `/play` command while being in a voice channel and it'll get a random Whitechapel song from YouTube